MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

              tenantId: "<Azure subscription tenant Id>"
    ```

-3. Use helm to update your remote write config using the above yaml file.
+3. Use Helm to update your remote write configuration by using the preceding YAML file:

    ```azurecli
    helm upgrade -f <YAML-FILENAME>.yml prometheus prometheus-community/kube-prometheus-stack --namespace <namespace where Prometheus Operator is deployed>